 Organizations such as the OECD have determined principles on minimum concessionality to help donors assess the appropriateness of blended finance and concessional financing.

-Critique #5: The complex governance of blending erodes local ownership and accountability
+Critique No. 5: The complex governance of blending erodes local ownership and accountability

 Except for regional development banks, the most common funders in blended finance are development organizations in North America and Europe.
 This reflects their outsized role in the development finance space more generally.
 At the same time, most commercial investors in blended finance are also from developed countries.
 That’s because the scale of the private sector in developed economies is significant and the money is looking for places to go.